-Teachers working half-time or more may elect a cash payment in lieu of ("CLI") the District's health and/or dental insurance benefits.
-This CLI option shall be available to all teachers consistent with any open enrollment periods established by the District.
+Teacher Educators working half-time or more may elect a cash payment in lieu of ("CLI") the District's health and/or dental insurance benefits.
+This CLI option shall be available to all teacher educators consistent with any open enrollment periods established by the District.